splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/2-rum/2-setup.md

 ## 2. Inspecting the HTML source

 The changes needed for RUM are placed in the `<head>` section of the hosts Web page.
-Below is the updated `<head>` section with the changes required to enable RUM:
+Right click to view the page source or to inspect the code.
+Below is an example of the `<head>` section with RUM:

 ![Online Boutique](../images/rum-inst.png)